curio-heart/obsidian-pattern-tracking/README.md

 For Nowᵀᴹ, the logic depends on some things that I'll decouple from my process as soon as possible:

-1. The status ~~names and their respective~~ colors are hard-coded in.
-(The colors also reference ones from my theme for now.)
-UPDATE: Stage names (used for the status) are now configurable!
+1. ~~The status names and their respective colors are hard-coded in.
+(The colors also reference ones from my theme for now.)~~ UPDATE: Stage names (used for the status) are now configurable!
-2. Not Ready status is determined by the file's location in a `WIP` folder by default.
+2. ~~Not Ready status is determined by the file's location in a `WIP` folder by default.~~ Not Ready status is still determined by location.
+The location is configurable now, however.
-3. Any folder can be the Ready location.
+3. ~~Any folder can be the Ready location.~~ The location used for Ready status can be configured.
 4. Both subtypes can determine the Not Ready stage.
 5. Only the second subtype is used to determine the Ready stage.